crystax/android-crew/README.md

     COMMAND is one of the following:
       version         output version information
       help            show this help message
-      list [libs|utils|tools]
+      list [libs|utils]
-                      list all available formulas for libraries, utilities or toolchains; whithout an argument list all formulas
+                      list all available formulas for libraries or utilities;
+                      whithout an argument list all formulas
       info name ...   show information about the specified formula(s) install name[:version][:source] ...
                       install the specified formula(s)